junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 And then the demon tablet breaks, the stone pieces scattered around.
 The cracking isn't too bad.
 But he is the only person in the world who can fix it.

 Donatello isn't usually physical, or what people would describe as nimble, but now, even he knows, every second counts.
-He drops down beside the broken tablets, piecing them together.
-He feels like a kid playing toys in the middle of a warzone, bombs and guns loud and crazy, missiles flying around him and over his head, but he can only see the puzzle before his eyes.
+Dodging the fire from the scribe, getting out of reach of the demon's hand, he reaches the broken tablet, dropping down beside the pieces, starting to piece them together.
+He feels extremely like a kid playing toys in the middle of a warzone, out of time and out of place, bombs and guns loud and crazy, missiles flying around him and over his head, but he can only see the puzzle before his eyes.
 He knows, fixing this tablet, finishing this puzzle game, this is his way of saving the world.
-This is his way of helping this war.
+This is his way of helping ending this war.

 His hands pick two pieces up and hold them close.
 A thin golden line of light brightens up and the two pieces become one.
 He picks another fragment up, and another.
 Piece by piece, one at a time, he's making it whole again.

 **Second 7:**

 Sam is exhausted.
-The exhaustion sweeps over him like tornados sweeping across the lands, pulling trees up by the roots, rolling up houses and humans, pulling away lives on its way.
+The exhaustion sweeps over him like tornados sweeping across the lands, pulling trees up by the roots, rolling up houses and humans, taking away lives on its way.
 And as it seems, this metaphor is perhaps frighteningly, uncharacteristically accurate, with the lands being his body, and the lives being his cell.

-Sam doesn't know what or why it's happening at this precise moment, but it feels, his entire body starts shutting down.
-The tightness in his chest comes the first, and instantly turns into acute, sharp pain, pressing on his heart.
+Sam doesn't know what or why it's happening at this exact moment, but it feels his entire body starts shutting down all at once.
+The tightness in his chest comes the first, and instantly turns into acute, sharp pain, pressing on his ribs, grabbing his heart.
 His heart palpitates, his lungs constricts and expands out of order, his stomach wrenches, his lower stomach twists and turns, and his head starts spinning.
 The world before his eyes turns dark, all the sound turns into high-pitched shrieks, the only smell he can taste is the rusty metal taste of blood.

 "Dean?"
 Sam tries to speak, but even his vocal system stops working.
 His throat is gruff and dry, he forgets how to move his tongue or lips.
 He can't hear himself, he can't speak.

-The next thing he knows, is the rising of the ground, touching the side of his body.
-The ground is wet, and everything smells like death.
+The next thing he knows, is the rising of the ground, tilting and crashing onto the side of his body.
+The ground is wet and sharp, and everything smells like death.
 And then it's all dark.

 **Still Second 7:**

 All the grace light from the vial has flew into Cas, but Cas is still not moving.
-His cheeks are sticky with blood, his lips are still and purple.
+His cheeks are sticky with blood, his lips are still and purple, his eyes closed.
 His skin feels cold, deathly cold.

 "No --!!"
-Dean wails, yelling behind him, "Sam!"
+Dean wails, patting his face, yelling behind him, "Sam!"

-But Sam doesn't rely.
+But Sam doesn't answer.
 It's getting quieter now, in their surrounding, only the crackling burning sound of the scribe's body and clothes.

-Dean turns his head, only now does he horrifyingly notice Sam has also crashed down.
+Dean turns his head for a beat, only now does he horrifyingly notice Sam has also crashed down.

 "No, no, no, no, not you too, Sam!
 Not you too!"

 Dean scrambles toward Sam, but even just pulling away from Cas for one second feels wrong.
 He tries to keep holding Cas's hand, but Sam is too far away.
 Sam is at least three steps too far.
 Leaving Sam laying there alone is also too wrong.

-For his already-shattered heart, Dean feels every single shard is sawed into two halves.
+For his already-shattered heart, Dean feels every single fragment of his heart is sawed into two halves.
 He hates himself for staying next to Cas for a blink longer without checking on Sam, and he hates himself for having to check on Sam, leaving Cas lying there alone, not knowing if he's dead or alive.

 Sam's eyes are also closed tight, just like Cas.
 Blood comes out from everywhere, his eyes, ears, nose, and mouth.
+But Dean can't even find an open wound.

-Just like Cas, Dean's frantic finger can't find a heartbeat on Sam, and can't feel a breath.
+Just like with Cas, Dean's frantic fingers can't find a heartbeat on Sam, and can't feel a breath.

 *He's damaged in subatomic level, and even his electromagnetic field is all wrong.
 Damaged in ways even angels can't heal.*